Friedrich Fröbel: Legacy

 The pedagogue, August Köhler, was the initiator and cofounder in 1863 of the Deutscher Fröbelverein (German Fröbel Association), first for Thuringia, out of which grew the Allgemeiner Fröbelverein (General Fröbel Association) in 1872, and a year later the Deutscher Fröbelverband (German Fröbel Federation).
 Köhler critically analyzed and evaluated Fröbel theory, adopted fundamental notions into his own kindergarten pedagogy and expanded on these, developing an independent "Köhler Kindergarten Pedagogy".
 He first trained kindergarten teachers in Gotha in 1857.
 In the beginning, Köhler had thought to engage male educators exclusively, but far too few applied.

 Thekla Naveau founded, in October 1853, the first kindergarten in Sondershausen and on 1 April 1867, the first kindergarten after the Prussian ban was lifted in Nordhausen.
 Angelika Hartmann founded in 1864 the first kindergarten after Fröbel's model in Köthen, Anhalt.
 In 1908 and 1911, kindergarten teacher training was recognized in Germany through state regulatory laws.

 Since then, there are many kindergartens in Germany named after Fröbel that continue his method.
 Many have sprung from parental or other private initiatives.
 The biggest Fröbel association, Fröbel e.V., today runs more than 100 kindergartens and other early childhood institutions throughout the country through the Fröbel-Gruppe.

 Committed to Fröbel's legacy is also the Neuer Thüringer Fröbelverein (NTFV; New Thuringian Fröbel Association), and in particular to protecting the legacy's business receipts.
 As well, the Association runs a school museum and the Fröbel Archive in Keilhau.
 Furthermore, it engages itself in Fröbel institutions worldwide (United States, United Kingdom, Japan).
 Through this network, the NTFV further continues one of the most prominent lines of modern pedagogy from the authentic "Fröbel town" of Keilhau.
 The Fröbel Diploma, now conferred by the Fröbel Academy in Nordhausen, can also be traced back to the NTFV.
 All this ensures that Fröbel's ideas will live on into the future.

 In 1892, followers of Fröbel established a college of teacher education in South West London to continue his traditions.
 Froebel College is now a constituent college of Roehampton University and is home to the university's department of education.
 The University of Roehampton Library is also home to the Froebel Archive for Childhood Studies, a collection of books, archives, photographs, objects and multi-media materials, centring on Friedrich Fröbel's educational legacy, early years and elementary education.
 The Demonstration School, originally located at Colet Court, Kensington, has evolved into Ibstock Place School, Roehampton.

 Today the Pestalozzi-Fröbel-Haus in Berlin continues to train nursery school teachers.

-There is a National Kindergarten Day in the United States on his birthday, April 21.
+In 2005, the United States Senate declared a National Kindergarten Recognition Day on his birthday, April 21.